-Although these viruses infect only certain vulnerable non-NetWare Web servers and routers, their method of attack can impact the performance of Novell BorderManager 3.7 Proxy Servers that are used to accelerate these Web servers.
-To protect against such attacks from the NBM Proxy side, there must be some mechanism in place to examine all incoming HTTP requests and reject those that are identified as coming from virus-infected computers.
-The main problem lies in differentiating between legal and illegal requests and acting accordingly, without adversely affecting the performance of the NBM Proxy Server.
+Although these viruses infect only certain vulnerable Web servers and routers that do not use NetWare, their method of attack can impact the performance of Novell BorderManager Proxy Servers that are used to accelerate these Web servers.
+To protect against such attacks from the Novell BorderManager Proxy side, there must be some mechanism in place to examine all incoming HTTP requests and reject those that are identified as coming from virus-infected computers.
+The main problem lies in differentiating between legal and illegal requests and acting accordingly, without adversely affecting the performance of the Novell BorderManager Proxy Server.

-To accomplish this, Novell has added a Virus Pattern Recognition and protection enhancement to Novell BorderManager 3.7.
+To accomplish this, Novell has added a Virus Pattern Recognition and protection enhancement to Novell BorderManager.
 This enhancement includes features to facilitate its configuration and monitoring.

 This section provides an overview of the functionality of the Virus Pattern Recognition feature as a mechanism for protecting Web servers against distributed denial-of-service (DDoS) attacks.
 The solution involves creating a database of known virus patterns.
-The NBM Proxy Server then compares every incoming request with the existing pattern database, and blocks any request that perfectly matches one of the patterns in the database.
+The Novell BorderManager Proxy Server then compares every incoming request with the existing pattern database, and blocks any request that perfectly matches one of the patterns in the database.